boblefrag/mustachebox/README.md

   you.
 Of course, if you don't like this feature, you can design your own urls for each graphs.

-* request/ajax response : each url responde either to classic request ( rendering a template with the data ) and to ajax returning only the formated json suitable for javasccript call.
+* request/ajax response : each url responds either to classic request ( rendering a template with the data ) and to ajax returning only the formated json suitable for javasccript call.
 It has never be so easy to create long-pooling call.